spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

-Taxi data is available since 1/1/2013, TNP rideshare data since 11/1/2018.
+Taxi data is available since January 2013, TNP rideshare data since November 2018.
 As of 2019 there are three licensed TNPs in Chicago: Uber, Lyft, and Via.
 The TNP dataset does not identify which company provided each trip.

 <br>